cmu-sei/crucible/docs/steamfitter/index.md

 **Delay / Iteration / Expiration**

-- *Delay:* Set in seconds before executing the task executes.
+- *Delay:* Set in seconds before the task executes.
 - *Number of Iterations:* An *iteration* is an execution of a task when the task is configured to iterate for *x* number of times.
 Enter the number of times you want the task to execute here.
 - *Interval Between Iterations:* The time in seconds in between iterations.
 - *Iteration Termination:*